gertingold/lit2015/README.md

 Requirements:
 -------------

-The following requirements are needed to display the IPython notebook `lit2015.ipynb`:
+The following requirements are needed to display the IPython notebooks `pugmuc2015.ipynb` (english version) and `lit2015.ipynb` (german version):

 * IPython Notebook (Versions 3.0.0 and 3.1.0 were used in the talks)
 * NumPy and Matplotlib for some of the examples